knawel/Sequence_to_Cell_Localization/README.md

 The actual dataset was obtained from Uniprot database, `uniprot_trembl_human` file.

 ## Localization
-The information about localization was converted into 1x4 vector, where 4 is number of target localizations (membrane, cytoplasm, mitochondrion and nucleus), each position represent occurance of the corresponding keyword.
+The information about localization was converted into 1x2 vector, where 2 is number of target localizations (membrane and nucleus), each position represent occurance of the corresponding keyword.
 For example:
 Text
 <pre>
-CC   -!- SUBCELLULAR LOCATION: <b>Nucleus</b>. <b>Cytoplasm</b>.
+CC   -!- SUBCELLULAR LOCATION: <b>Nucleus</b>.
+Cytoplasm.
 Note=Shuttles between the
 CC       nucleus and the cytoplasm.
 Upon muscle cells differentiation, it CC       accumulates in the nuclei of myotubes, suggesting a positive role of CC       nuclear HDAC4 in muscle differentiation.
 The export to cytoplasm